iamdtang/skaterdav85.github.io/_posts/2018-03-18-contextual-components-in-react.md

 The use of contextual components can help encapsulate state and actions, which can result in a more concise API.
 Callers of `<CheckboxList />` can write less boilerplate when using this component and no longer have to know about internal actions and state like `CheckboxListItem.handleCheck` or `CheckboxListItem.isChecked`.

 When building components with contextual components, I often find it most useful to start with the public API that I want, and implement from there, only exposing the state and actions that are necessary for the caller.
-This helps ensure encapsulation and makes it easier to refactor in the future without breaking backwards compatibility.
+This helps maintain encapsulation and can make it easier to refactor in the future without breaking backwards compatibility.